SanthaC/yolo/explanation.md

 Optionally, an Ingress resource with a TLS certificate can be used to provide HTTPS and host-based routing if a domain is available.

-Key features used: readiness and liveness probes, resource requests/limits, imagePullPolicy, and proper labels for observability.
+Key features used: readiness and liveness probes, resource requests/limits, imagePullPolicy and proper labels for observability.

 ### Backend — Deployment + Service (ClusterIP)

 Why Deployment?
-The backend is also stateless and benefits from the same rolling updates, replica management, and self-healing provided by Deployment.
+The backend is also stateless and benefits from the same rolling updates, replica management and self-healing provided by Deployment.

 Service type: ClusterIP

-The backend service does not need a public IP; it is accessible internally by the frontend using Kubernetes DNS (e.g., backend-svc.default.svc.cluster.local:5000).
+The backend service does not need a public IP; it is accessible internally by the frontend using Kubernetes DNS.

 This protects the API from direct public exposure and centralizes ingress through the frontend or an API gateway.

-Key features used: environment configuration through ConfigMap/Secret, liveness/readiness probes, and labels for selectors.
+Key features used: environment configuration through ConfigMap/Secret, liveness/readiness probes and labels for selectors.

 ### MongoDB — StatefulSet + Headless Service + PersistentVolumeClaims
 Why StatefulSet?

 Stateful workloads require stable network identities and persistent storage.
-StatefulSet assigns deterministic pod names (e.g., mongo-0) and stable storage that follows the Pod across reschedules.
+StatefulSet assigns deterministic pod names (e.g.app-mongo-statefulset-0) and stable storage that follows the Pod across reschedules.

 This is ideal for databases where each replica needs a stable identity and persistent volume.